ransilberman/pyspark-streaming-jupyter-tutorial/simple_streaming_example/README.md

 ```

 ## Setup
 1. Check your Python Version.
-Obtain 3.9 version (or any version that is compatible with PySpark Structure Streaming)
+Obtain 3.9 version (or any version that is compatible with PySpark3.2 Structure Streaming)
 ```bash
 python3.9 --version
 ```